rickardo-roxas/database-management-gui/README.md

 - Initial release of the MixedFractionArithmetic program.
 - Supports addition, subtraction, multiplication, and division of mixed fractions.
 - Includes a GUI class for user input and output of mixed fraction arithmetic calculations.

+Version 2.0 (May 2023):

+- Final release of FinalProject1
+- Final release of FinalProject2